Board Officer Succession Planning

 Term limits

-Officer term limits should be tied to regular performance evaluation.
+Officer terms are usually limited, even when board members terms are not.
+Considerations for second term should be tied to regular performance evaluation.
 Before a candidate can be re-elected, they must go through peer approval.
 Term limits also permit other board members to have a chance to exercise their leadership skills.
 It is easier to avoid stagnation, undue concentration of power, and continuous inadequate leadership if the positions come with a set term.
-For instance, a two-year term allows an officer to have an impact by accomplishing a specific agenda.
-Ultimately, the board always has an option to re-elect an exceptionally effective leader for a consecutive term — providing the bylaws allow for an additional term.

 Removal of officers

-The bylaws should spell out the process for board officer removal.
-Removal is necessary when a major disagreement cannot be solved by other methods.
+Officer positions are term-limited.
+However, the bylaws should spell out the process for board officer removal.
+Removal is necessary when a major issue is raised or disagreement cannot be solved by other methods.
 Reasons for removal could include not fulfilling board requirements or inappropriate behavior.
 Each board needs to determine the gravity of the charges on a case-by-case basis.
 Each board must determine whether the officer-in-question will be removed from the position or be asked to leave the board.

 Resources: The Board Chair Handbook; Better Bylaws: Creating Effective Rules for Your Nonprofit Board; The Nonprofit Policy Sampler